-National policy decisions impacting on Local Government such as the National Care Service bring further long term uncertainty to the plan.
-Developments in these national decisions will be followed closely by COSLA and Directors of Finance to ensure implications for Local Government can be reflected in local planning as soon as possible.
+National policy decisions impacting on local government such as the National Care Service bring further long term uncertainty to the plan.
+Developments in these national decisions will be followed closely by the Convention of Scottish Local Authorities and Directors of Finance to ensure implications for local government can be reflected in local planning as soon as possible.